Imanm02/Quera-ClassroomTools/README.md

 - Converts the scores dictionary to a DataFrame and joins it with the original DataFrame containing student IDs.
 - Finally, outputs the compiled scores to a new Excel file.

+#### Example Usage

+To use the Score Compiler, place the `students.xlsx` file in the same directory as the script.
+This file should contain student IDs in the first column.
+Also, ensure the question folders are properly organized in the same directory.
+Then run the script using:

 ### 2. Email Collector (`email_collector.py`)
 Extracts and collects email addresses of students from a specific Quera class, saving the data in a CSV file.